google-research-datasets/xsum_hallucination_annotations/README.md

 The dataset consists of faithfulness and factuality annotations of abstractive summaries for the [XSum dataset](https://www.aclweb.org/anthology/D18-1206.pdf).
-We have collected 3 crowdsourced judgements for each of 500 x 5 document-system pairs.
+We have crowdsourced 3 judgements for each of 500 x 5 document-system pairs.
 This will be a valuable resource to the abstractive summarization community.